eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 server del <ip/host> [[+] port]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Description: Removes a server from the list of servers Eggdrop will connect to.
+  Description: removes a server from the list of servers Eggdrop will connect to.
 If no port is provided, all servers matching the ip or hostname provided will be removed, otherwise only the ip/host with the corresponding port will be removed.
 The SSL status (+) of the provided port is matched against as well (ie, 7000 is not the same as +7000).

   Returns: nothing